davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 ~~~~

 - The "server_name" and "trusted_ca_keys" extensions {{RFC6066}} are used to
   guide certificate selection.
-As servers MAY require the presence of the server_name
+As servers MAY require the presence of the
-  extension, clients SHOULD send this extension.
+  "server_name" extension, clients MUST send this extension when applicable
+  to the current application protocol. (see {{mti-extensions}})

 All certificates provided by the server MUST be signed by a
 hash/signature algorithm pair that appears in the "signature_algorithms"